Eugene-Ovcharenko/BHV_leaflet_images_clustering/README.md

 # Image Clustering, Visualization, and Statistical Analysis Pipeline v1.5

-This pipeline consists of three Python scripts that form a complete workflow for image preprocessing, clustering, visualization, and statistical analysis.
-The updated scripts now include additional functionality for image-level metric calculations and patient name extraction, as well as enhanced probability mapping that produces colored composite maps.
-Advanced visualization functions display thumbnail images (with optional image names) on t-SNE and PCA scatter plots and grid views grouping images by clusters.
+This pipeline comprises three Python scripts that provide a comprehensive workflow for preprocessing, clustering, visualization, and statistical analysis of Multislice Computed Tomography (MSCT) data of scanned prosthetic leaflets explanted due to Structural Valve Degeneration (SVD).
+The scripts incorporate additional functionality for calculating image-level metrics, as well as advanced probability mapping that generates colored composite maps.
+Enhanced visualization functions display thumbnail images (with optional annotations) on t‑SNE and PCA scatter plots, in addition to grid views that group images by clusters.

 ---